hammaadworks/yumyum/docs/front-end-spec.md

 #### **Navigation Structure**

-- **Primary Navigation (Vendor Dashboard):** Once a vendor is logged in, the primary navigation within the `/vendor/dashboard` will consist of a simple, clear mechanism (e.g., a sidebar or top tabs) to switch between the three main management areas: "Dishes," "Brand Profile," and "Status."
+- **Primary Navigation (Vendor Dashboard):** Once a vendor is logged in, the primary navigation within the `/[vendor_slug]/dashboard` will consist of a simple, clear mechanism (e.g., a sidebar or top tabs) to switch between the three main management areas: "Dishes," "Brand Profile," and "Status."
+- **Global Cart Visibility:** The global cart icon will be hidden on the homepage (`/`) and the login page (`/login`), as these are public pages without user-specific cart state.
+- **Login Entry Point:** A "Vendor Login" button will be present on the landing page, directing users to the `/login` page.
 - **Secondary Navigation:** This will consist of controls within a specific management area, such as "Add New Dish" or "Search Dishes" within the Dishes view.
 - **Breadcrumb Strategy:** A breadcrumb trail (e.g., `Dashboard > Dishes > Edit 'Spicy Pizza'`) should be used within the dashboard to ensure the vendor always knows where they are, especially on mobile devices.